peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.quatConjugate'></a>
 ### (static) MathUtil.quatConjugate(quat)

-Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation); this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's glmath).
+Returns a quaternion that describes a rotation that undoes the specified rotation (an "inverted" rotation); this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's glmath).
 The return value won't necessarily be a unit vector.

 #### Parameters